 - The Essentials Task Force was charged to be forward thinking and create a document that addressed the continuum of professional nursing education, initiated a transition to competency-based education, and aligned with current healthcare. - After much discussion, the Task Force agreed that a new paradigm or way of thinking was needed to create a pathway for moving professional nursing education to a clearer and more consistent future. - A crosswalk of the current Essentials expected outcomes showed tremendous overlap and misalignment from one type of degree to another.
-This was particularly true of the master's and DNP degree expectations which in many areas had very little differentiation. - In the re-envisioned Essentials, the sub-competencies for both the entry-into-professional nursing practice and the advanced-level nursing practice are designed to produce a more robust education leading to graduates prepared to address the current and future healthcare system and advance the profession of nursing. - The new Essentials Model of Nursing Education with two levels, entry-intoprofessional nursing practice and advanced-level nursing practice, provides a seamless foundation for the preparation and advancement of nurses across the education continuum.
+This was particularly true of the master's and DNP degree expectations which in many areas had very little differentiation. - In the re-envisioned Essentials, the sub-competencies for both the entry-into-professional nursing practice and the advanced-level nursing practice are designed to produce a more robust education leading to graduates prepared to address the current and future healthcare system and advance the profession of nursing. - The competencies outlined in the Essentials are applicable across four spheres of care (disease prevention/ promotion of health and wellbeing, chronic disease care, regenerative or restorative care, and hospice/palliative/supportive care), across the lifespan, and with diverse patient populations. - The new Essentials Model of Nursing Education with two levels, entry-intoprofessional nursing practice and advanced-level nursing practice, provides a seamless foundation for the preparation and advancement of nurses across the education continuum.